Fania/magic/readme.md

 - [ ] create new research page
 - [ ] don't save to localstorage while live adjusting things like fill
 - [ ] prevent overlap for more than 200? e.g. for order 5s (with loads)
-- [ ] try inline styles for animation?
 - [ ] add dropdown for shared lengths per order
 - [ ] fix mobile style again
 - [ ] finish defining data lists for ranges